Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Introduction

 \section{Introduction}

-Sequential change-point detection is a traditional problem in statistics.
-A canonical example is quality control where an industrial process is monitored over time.
-The goal is to give no or very few alarms when things are in order, and to raise an alarm as soon as possible when an anomaly event happens.
-Sequential change-point detection has been studied extensively for univariate data (see \cite{siegmund1985sequential} and \cite{tartakovsky2014sequential} for a review).
-However, with the growing complexity of data, many modern applications involve sequences of multivariate or non-Euclidean observations.
+\IEEEPARstart{S}{equential} change-point detection aims to detect abrupt anomalies, observations that deviate from regular behavior, in a streaming sequence of observations as quickly as possible, while controlling the number of false alarms.
+In many modern applications, the sequence of observations may consist of high-dimensional observations (where the dimensional of each observation is larger than the sample size) or non-Euclidean objects (for example, sequences of networks or images).
+Examples include fraud detection involving large amounts of customer transactions \cite{bolton2001unsupervised}; disease surveillance or medical monitoring using sequences of images or multiple diagnostic measures \cite{dehning2020inferring}, \cite{pervaiz2012flubreaks}; and consumer-based data streams such as wearable and smart device monitoring, internet of things sensors, network security systems, cybersecurity, and other web applications \cite{zhang2013medmon, xie2011anomaly, tartakovsky2006novel}.
+In all these examples, the goal is to detect a change (if a change is present) as quickly as possible once it occurs, while also limiting the risk of false discovery.

-Let the observation at $t$ be denoted as $\textbf{Y}_t$, $t =1, 2, \hdots, n, \hdots$.
-Here, $t$ could be the time index or some other meaningful index and $\textbf{Y}_t$ could be a vector, image, or network.
-When there is no change-point, $\textbf{Y}_t$'s are identically distributed from $F_0$.
-If there is a change-point at $\tau$, the observation after $\tau$ are from a different distribution:
+The sequential change-point setting can be formulated as follows: let the observation at $t$ be denoted as $\bY_t$, $t =1, 2, \hdots, n, \hdots$.
+Here, $t$ could be the time index or some other meaningful indices, $\bY_t$ could be a vector, image, or network, and $n$ is the index for the observation currently being observed.
+When there is no change-point, $\bY_t$'s are identically distributed from an unknown distribution, denoted as $F_0$.
+If there is a change-point at $\tau$, the observation after $\tau$ are from a different (unknown) distribution:

 where $F_0$ and $F_1$ are two different probability measures.